srpillai/word-up/README.md

 * Shortly after a word chip appears, it will sprout a smaller (blue or red) chip indicating the points total for the word.
 A normal word will contain a blue chip with a number indicating its score.
 But a gibberish, nonexistent word will instead contain a red chip with an "X".
 * Once the timer runs out, the textbox is no longer usable.

+The Pearson Dictionary API

+What service do we need from Pearson API for?
+A dictionary.
+Our way of checking the validity of the user's word submissions will be to look up each word in the dictionary and see if it exists.

 Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-Download a copy from the Github: https://github.com/srpillai/word-up.git
+* Download a copy from the Github: https://github.com/srpillai/word-up.git

 Prerequisites
 What things you need to install the software and how to install them Give examples

-You will need a chrome or similar browser
+* You will need a chrome or similar browser
+* This game assumes that Pearson Dictionary API is available and working

 Installing
 A step by step series of examples that tell you how to get a development env running